andrewbierer/SoilWaterRetentionCurveEstimateFunction/README.md

 # The script returns:
 1) A graphical representation (plot) of the Van Genuchten modeled Soil Water Retention Curve for the entered soil.
 In this graph, volumetric water content (relative to the 'Depth' argument of the function) is expressed on the Y-axis and corresponding soil matric potential on the X-axis.

-  Estimates for saturation, field capacity, and permanent wilting point are plotted as determined by A) The Rosetta 3 model <https://dsiweb.cse.msu.edu/rosetta/>; and B) Experimentation by L.F.
+   Estimates for saturation, field capacity, and permanent wilting point are plotted as determined by A) The Rosetta 3 model <https://dsiweb.cse.msu.edu/rosetta/>; shaded bands indicate the mean and 1 standard deviation for the texture class as determined through experimentation by L.F.
 Ratliff et. al (1983) "Field-measured limits of soil water availability as related to laboratory-measured properties".
 Soil Science Society of America Journal. doi: 10.2136/sssaj1983.03615995004700040032x | <https://doi.org/10.2136/sssaj1983.03615995004700040032x>
-     Parameter estimate Error for both estimates are derived from experimentation by Ratliff et. al. (1983)

-4) A data frame (6 columns by 101 rows) aligning expressions of soil water status across rows.
+2) A data frame (6 columns by 101 rows) aligning expressions of soil water status across rows.

      "index":